 Solicitors’ Roll : 1996

-He also has vast experience in general crime, including many Murder cases, with particular expertise in Sudden Infant Death Syndrome (“shaken baby”) cases (See Attorney General’s ref 84 of 2008 R v Pearce).
+Generic criminal work includes specialism in Sudden Infant Death Syndrome (“shaken baby”) cases (See Attorney General’s ref 84 of 2008 R v Pearce) and historic rape allegations.

 R v Mundy CA (2018) EWCA Crim 105

 Whether prosecutions could appeal unsuccessful applications to re-determine POCA.

 Cornwall County Council v Cooperative Group Limited, Truro CC 2017

 Fatality prosecution under the Health and Safety at Work Act against Leading Counsel of National chain.

 R v Cairns (2013) EWCA Crim 467

 Sir Hugh Pennington’s Inquiry into the e-coli 0.157 outbreak in South Wales, Welsh Assembly 2008

 Headed the legal team and conducted all advocacy hearings as Counsel for local authority core participant at the Inquiry into the second largest U.K. outbreak of e-coli 157.